Bengali Rock music (India): New millennium (2000s)

 Many bands formed in the 2000s were influenced by guitar-heavy music.
 As metal became popular in the 2000s, many bands like Insomnia and Underground Authority started playing heavy metal and alternative music.

 Chronic Xorn was the first band from Kolkata to record a heavy metal album.
 Death Destruction Sermon is their latest album, released in 2010, it consists of six tracks, and the full-length version of the album is 25 minutes 45 seconds.

 As computer technology became more accessible and music software advanced in the 2000s, it became possible to create high quality music using little more than a single laptop computer.
 This resulted in a massive increase in the amount of home-produced electronic music available to the general public via the expanding internet.
 Many underground metal bands like Nitric Dreams and Crystal and the Witches from Kolkata also started recording and releasing singles on their blogs.

 To encourage the Bengali rock scene, the Bangla Rock Magazine was started on 3 July 2013, covering exclusively Bengali rock.

+Mid millennium (2020s)

+Since 2018, a new wave of Classic Rock Bangla bands has revitalized the genre, bringing fresh energy and diverse perspectives.
+Bands like Probaho, Sayatya & Friends, Mohanogor - The Mohanogor, and Bisher Doshok have each carved their own distinct niches within the evolving landscape of Bengali rock.
+While groups like Probaho and Sayatya & Friends delve into themes of friendship, nostalgia, love, and the complexities of urban life, Mohanogor - The Mohanogor uses satirical undertones to comment on the political climate of India and Bengal, with their thought-provoking music video/s.
+In stark contrast, Bisher Doshok ventures into darker, more unsettling territories, offering a raw and unflinching reflection of the harsh realities of contemporary society.

+These modern bands aim to transcend traditional rock by weaving deeply meaningful, thought-provoking lyrics with organic, evocative songwriting.
+Their approach not only enriches the Bangla rock scene but also creates a powerful resonance, one that speaks to the struggles, triumphs, and contradictions of our time.
+Through their innovation and artistic integrity, they are reshaping the future of Bengali rock, bringing new depth and relevance to the genre.